 The "Framework for Development of Patient Group Directions" sets out the steps to be undertaken.
-(Framework available on DTC website within the "Procedure for Assessment of Patient Group Directions" see below).

 2. What types of care should be delivered through a Patient Group Direction?

 The Patient Group Direction must only be used in situations in which individualised care cannot be given.